Matatika/tap-spreadsheets-anywhere/README.md

 - **quotechar**: (optional) the character used to surround values that may contain delimiters - defaults to a double quote '"'
 - **json_path**: (optional) the JSON key under which the list of objects to use is located.
 Defaults to None, corresponding to an array at the top level of the JSON tree.
 - **ignore_undefined_field_names**: (optional) when enabled this removes all catalog entries where the field name is undefined (empty string), as these fields always cause errors with database targets. `Boolean` that defaults to `false`.

+### Other Optional Tap Settings

+- **azure_storage_connection_string**: (optional) the connection string to connect to and get files from Azure.
+This setting applies for all azure connections in your tables settings.

+(To connect to multiple azure storages, you will need to have the tap run multiple times with different `azure_storage_connection_string` settings).

 ### Automatic Config Generation